heartnest/fuzzy/README.md

 we wrote ajax scripts which extract the street names from the source html and store them in json.

-we run leventhtein distace algorithm to calculate the distance between input and street names in our database, we then choose the name with lowest distance to be the adviced address.
+we run levenshtein distance algorithm to calculate the distance between input and street names in our database, we then choose the name with lowest distance to be the adviced address.